pajtai/solid-vagrant-base-box/README.md

 ### Solid Vagrant Box

 This is a base Vagrant box.
-The box should be pulled down from AWS and used as the base in project `Vagrantfile`s.
+A snapshot of the box should be used as a starting point for projects.

 This allows quick switching between files that share the same Vagrant box.